Support Us Button Widget

 BluHawk

-Inside you’ll find an NHL-size ice rink, multiple courts, turf field, and family entertainment center complete with bowling, laser tag, and arcade games.
-Come prepared to play hard.
+After building out for the better part of a decade, AdventHealth Sports Park opened this October with an NHL-size ice rink, turf field, and family entertainment center complete with bowling, laser tag, and arcade games.

 KCtoday_DestinationKCK